Ethiopian literature: Christianity

+Jewish

+Most Jewish manuscripts in Ethiopia seem to be heavily influenced by Biblical or Christian texts.
+Ethiopian Orthodox Christians also use many texts used by the Beta Israel but other rabbinic Jewish groups but not other Christian groups.
+Among the most famous Jewish manuscripts in Ethiopia is the Ethiopic Apocalypse of Ezra.

 Islam

 Most of Islamic literature of Ethiopia is center in the eastern lowland with Harar being the most important.

 Early modern literature (16th–18th century)

 It is during this period that Amharic started to emerge as a written language.
 One of the most important people of this era is Ethiopian priest and lexicographer, Abba Gorgoryos (1595–1658).
 Gorgoryos along with his colleague and friend Hiob Ludolf co-authored the earliest grammar book of the Amharic language and also an Amharic-Latin dictionary.
 Amharic became the first African language to be translated into Latin.
 Gorgoryos's other accomplishments include developing a Ge'ez lexicon, co-authoring encyclopedias for both Amharic and Ge'ez as well as contributing to Ludolf's book A History of Ethiopia.

 Another important figure in this era is the Ethiopian monk Abba Bahrey.
 Bahrey was both a historian and an ethnographer who is best known for his 1593 work The History of the Galla (Ge'ez: ዜናሁ ፡ ለጋላ, zēnāhū lagāllā).
 Written in Ge'ez, it told of the history of the Oromo and their 16th-century migration into what is now central and western Ethiopia.
 This work was significant because it is the only documentation of the Oromo people in the 16th century.
 Bahrey also authored The History of King Sarsa Dengel which chronicles the reign of Emperor Sarsa Dengel.